furey/fetchtv/README.md

 - View basic Fetch TV server information
 - List recorded shows and episodes
 - Filter recordings by show and episode title
-- Download recordings to a specified directory
+- Save recordings to a specified directory
 - Output information in human-readable format or JSON

 ## Installation